marisnieuwen/Donuts/README.md

 # Moving

-Rigidbodies move because `forces` are applied to them (gravity or other forces).
-This results in a `velocity` (current movement) of the sprite.
+Rigidbodies automatically move and bounce because `forces` are applied to them (*gravity, friction, bouncyness, and other forces*).
+This results in a `velocity` (*current movement*) of the sprite.
 You can always check the velocity using `console.log(this.rigidBody.velocity)`

-To move a physics sprite yourself, you can alter the forces that affect the rigidbody.
+To move a physics sprite yourself, you can add a force that affects the rigidbody.
 You can also directly set the velocity of the rigidbody.

 ```typescript
 // apply a upward force (jump)